nicolerg/resources/motrpac_batching/README.md

 ```

 ### Help
-For questions about the documentation or bugs in the code, please submit an issue to this repository.
+For questions about the documentation or bugs in the code, please email Nicole at nicolerg@stanford.edu.